jones-chris/qb4j-api/README.md

 ## About ![Notebook](https://github.githubassets.com/images/icons/emoji/unicode/1f4d3.png)
 `qb` stands for Query Builder.

-`qb` seeks to provide a query builder GUI (graphical user interface) "web plug-in" to allow users to create, execute, and share
+`qb` provides a query builder GUI (graphical user interface) that is designed to be embedded in other applications ([a web app](http://querybuilder4j.net/web-app/index.html), [Tableau](http://querybuilder4j.net/tableau/web-data-connector/qb4j.html), Excel, etc) to allow users to create, execute, and share SQL SELECT queries.

-SQL SELECT queries.
-To do this, `qb` is a docker image that, when run as a container, runs a Spring Boot REST API that also serves a React front end.
+To do this, `qb` is a docker image that, when run as a container, runs a Spring Boot REST API that also serves a React front end / UI.

-qb's purpose is to read a target database(s) metadata and data and serve it up through a REST API.
-In addition, it can consume, validate, and run a JSON-serialized `SQL SELECT` statement and pass the query results back to the GUI.

-The GUI is intended to be an `iframe` embedded in an application.
-When the GUI receives query results from the REST API, it will post a message to the parent window, which allows the parent window to consume, analyze, and visualize the data to its users as it sees fit.

 #### What databases does qb support?

-Currently, `qb` has passed tests to read and query the following databases:
+Currently, `qb` has been successfully tested with the following databases:

-- PostgreSQL
+- PostgreSQL (Redshift may work since it's based on PostgreSQL)
 - MySQL
 - SQLite